GordoNice/phits_sublime_support/README.md

-# Syntax highlighting and execute of PHITS input files support for Sublime Text
+# Syntax highlighting and execution of PHITS input files support for Sublime Text editor

 This repo consists of files which are dedicated to provide syntax highlighting for [PHITS](https://phits.jaea.go.jp/) input files in [Sublime Text editor](https://www.sublimetext.com/).
-Additionally, it provides support for build option.
+Additionally, it provides support for build option (execution of PHITS input files from sublime).

 ![](https://github.com/GordoNice/phits_sublime_support/blob/master/Screenshot.png "Screenshot with syntax highlighting")